 Only problem is, if you’re well-rounded, you can’t cut through anything.
 You need to be sharp as a knife.
 Sharply defined.

 Example: Your name is Mary and you put out an album called “My Songs”, and the cover is a picture of your face.
 The music is good quality, songs about your life, and when people ask what kind of music you do, you say “Oh, everything.
 All styles.”
-You send the album out to be reviewed and nothing much happens.
-Doors aren't opening.
+You put your music out into the world, and nothing much happens.
+Doors aren’t opening.

-You may be thinking, “But I have so much to offer the world, I can't just limit myself like that!”
-If you want to increase your chances of the world hearing your music at all, though, strongly consider stretching-out your musicial offerings to the world, and keeping each album focused clearly on one aspect of your music.
+You may be thinking, “But I have so much to offer the world, I can’t just limit myself like that!”
+If you want to increase your chances of the world hearing your music at all, though, stretch-out your musicial offerings to the world over many years, and keep each album focused clearly on one aspect of your music.

-Notice the long careers of David Bowie, Madonna, Miles Davis, Paul Simon, and Elvis Costello to name a few.
+Look at the long careers of Miles Davis, David Bowie, Madonna, and Kanye West, to name a few.
 Each went through sharply-defined phases, treating each album as a project with a defined mission.

 Eileen Quinn.
-She's a full-time sailor.
-She writes songs about sailing.
-That's it.
-Five albums of them.
-And sailors LOVE it.
+She’s a full-time sailor.
+She writes songs about sailing, and that’s it.
+Sailors love it.
 She gets written-up in sailing magazines all the time.